 By Josh MacPherson, Head Instructor at TST Prep

-You can’t seem to improve your TOEFL Listening test scores.
+And, you can’t seem to improve your TOEFL Listening test scores.

-You have read the books, and memorized all the best TOEFL strategies, but still your score hasn’t improved.
+On top of all that,you have read the books, and memorized all the best TOEFL strategies, but still your score hasn’t improved.

 If you are like most students, the problem is simple: You are focusing too much on TOEFL test-taking strategies.